lslqtz/bclm_loop/README.md

 ## Persistence

 It can run in the background to maintain battery levels.
-Just create a new plist in `/Library/LaunchDaemons` and load it via `launchctl`.
+This command will create a new plist in `/Library/LaunchDaemons` and load it via `launchctl`.

 ```
 $ sudo bclm_loop persist
 ```

-Likewise, it can be unpersisted which will unload the service and remove the plist.
+Likewise, this command can also unpersist by unloading the service and removing the plist.

 ```
 $ sudo bclm_loop unpersist